 The Colour Card allows you to fill the scene's background with a solid colour when there is no background image.
 If no drawing or colour-card is present to cover the scene's background, the scene will be rendered on a pitch black canvas.

-Because a Colour Card has a default position on the z-axis of 12 Backward, it will appear behind all the layers in your scene regardless of whether or not it has layers underneath it.
+It is recommended to connect your Colour Card to the right-most port of the Composite for coherence, but because a Colour Card has a default position on the z-axis of 12 Backward, it will appear behind all the elements in your scene regardless of where you connect it on the scene's composite.

 The name of the node as it appears in the Node View and the Timeline view.
 Each node must have a name that is unique to its containing group.

 |This parameter can be used to determine whether the colour card displays behind or in front of elements with the same position on the z-axis.

 |Offset Z||The position of the Colour Card on the Z-axis.
 By default, this is set to 12 B to ensure the Colour Card appears behind other elements in the scene.
 You can set this to 0 F to make the Colour Card respect the order